yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 **Consistency**: Reads and writes in the source cluster are strongly consistent.
 Because replication across clusters is asynchronous, I/O will be timeline consistent.

 **Latency**: With xCluster, replication to the remote cluster happens outside the critical path of a write operation.
-So replication does not materially impact latency of reads and writes.
+So replication doesn't materially impact latency of reads and writes.
 In essence you are trading off consistency for latency.
 Reads in the regions with a cluster have low latency.

 **Strengths**